myliheik/Apu-HIKET/README.md

 Note!
 In 2018-2021 the metadata has corrupted date information, so we don't know the date when the highest NDVI was recorded.
 But the date should be between the time range of 15.5.-31.7.

-The results are save in Allas.
+The results are saved in Allas.
 See the links below.

 ### Tabular data